LucasBerens/matlab-to-python-plotting/README.txt

 Alternatively you could just read the files with the code up to the plotting section, and plot it some other way.
 I have chosen to use hyperslicer since it is a nice way to scroll through the image slices.

-Please let me know if you have any questions.
+Please let me know if you have any questions, and feel free to add to this repo if you would like.
 Lucas Berens